Glossary

 Further information can be found at: http://en.wikipedia.org/wiki/Quantum_efficiency

-Reference Spectrum is the reflectance spectrum from a sample with well-known reflectance properties.
+Is the reflectance spectrum from a sample with well-known reflectance properties.
 The Reference Spectrum is needed in order to eliminate the transfer function of the spectrometer, light source and optical fibers.
 Therefore.
 Reflectance s[ectrum shouldbe recorded at the same sampling conditions with the sample under investigation.
 Typical samples for recording the Reference Spectrum are Aluminum and Silicon

 Reflectance is the fraction of the incident optical power that is reflected at an interface and is also expressed as the square of the reflection coefficient.
 The reflectance is always a positive real number and is a function of the wavelength.
 In case of thin layers, the reflectance depends also on the thickness of the layer.
 When the film becomes very thick the reflectance reaches certain value which is called reflectivity.
 The reflectance can be specular and / or diffuse reflectance.